ovimihai/redis-ru101-course-notes/Week-3.md

 - `MULTI` - indicated the start of a transaction
     - **no nested transactions** (multi inside multi)
 - `EXEC` - executes the queued commands
-    - returns responses for all queed commands
+    - returns responses for all queued commands
 - `DISCARD` throws away queued commands
 - changes are isolated for each client
 - while running a transaction